Construction Prompts (AI Agent Templates)¶

 When to use this prompt: the user describes a multi-step interaction with discrete, named states — a login flow, a checkout wizard, a video player, a modal lifecycle, a websocket connection.
 If you can list the states and the events that move between them, you have a machine.

 Default form: named guards and actions in the machine's :guards / :actions maps.
-The transition table references guards and actions by keyword (:under-retry-limit, :clear-error); the bodies live in the machine's own :guards / :actions maps inside create-machine-handler.
+The transition table references guards and actions by keyword (:under-retry-limit, :clear-error); the bodies live in the machine's own :guards / :actions maps inside make-machine-handler.
 This is the default because the named id carries semantic meaning that visualisers, AIs, conformance fixtures, and humans all read; an inline (fn [snap ev] ...) is opaque to inspection.
 Inline fns are an escape hatch for trivial logic (one-liners with no branching), not the default form.
 See 005 §Inspectability bias.
 Resolution is machine-local — there is no global :machine-guard / :machine-action registry; cross-machine reuse is via Clojure vars referenced from each machine's map.

 Pre-flight checks: